This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 If your grocery stores and farmer’s markets are anything like ours are right now, then they’re positively full to bursting with the most gorgeous fresh peaches ever.

-I could eat them every day on my cereal (Crispix forever, please and thank you), over classic shortcakes, in peach ice cream, in peach cobbler, and about 100 other ways and never get tired of them.
+I could eat them every day on my cereal (Crispix forever, please and thank you), over classic shortcakes, in peach ice cream, in peach cobbler, as caramelized peaches, and about 100 other ways and never get tired of them.

 The other week, while I was fiddling around with some fall hand pie recipes for my full-time job, my friend Bethany suggested I made peach hand pies.